Most Business Advice Assumes a Maintained Terrain

 Where This Becomes Useful

-The WILD is not a single path.
-It is a set of places you can move between depending on what is actually needed in the moment.
+It is a set of places you can move between depending on what you need right now.

 None of them require ideal conditions.
-None assume you are operating at full capacity.

 The Base Camp